ecoffey/redis-breadcrumbs/README.md

 Keys that have `<...>` snippets in them are **templates**.
 When you call `track!` or `clean!`, the Breadcrumb will expect an object that responds to symbols in between the brackets.

-You can also specify a key to track keys in, with `tracked_in 'resque:worker:<id>:tracking'`
+You can also specify a key to track keys in with `tracked_in 'resque:worker:<id>:tracking'`

-Using `tracked_in` will let your breadcrumb remember how to clean up keys, that are not currently defined in the class (because of code changes, etc).
+Using `tracked_in` will let your breadcrumb remember how to clean up keys that are not currently defined in the class (because of code changes, etc).

 Breadcrumb also needs to be told about a redis connection: